Are you looking to become an EU or Portuguese resident (and eventually a citizen) without needing to move there full-time?

 Your residence card will allow you to live and work in Portugal, plus travel freely within the Schengen countries (you also need to bring your passport) without applying for any visas.

-In the first year, you must spend at least seven days in Portugal.
+In the first two years, you must spend at least a total of 14 days in Portugal.

 To renew your residence permit and receive a new residence card, you must go through a renewal application process between 30-90 days before your current residence card expires.